A national movement

 The vehicle

-The SBC unites the continent.
+MMA unites the continent.

 One continental network shares water, energy, gas, freight, and data across every state and territory.
 Wet-tropics water piped to the Murray–Darling.
 Northern gas to southern manufacturing.
 Desert solar to coastal cities.
 Every regional centre reachable by ground transport that beats the plane.